gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 ## Final plugin

 When you've gone through all the steps above and your plugin works as expected, it's time to prepare for (a hypothetical) upload to the QGIS plugin repository.

+The final plugin can be found in our [tutorial repository](https://github.com/gis-ops/tutorials/tree/master/qgis/examples/quickapi).
+Feel free to clone it and compare.

 **NOTE: do not upload this plugin to the QGIS repository!!**